aws-samples/scalable-hw-agnostic-inference/README.md

           values: ["inf1","inf2"]
 ```

 We use an Application Load Balancer (ALB)-based Ingress to control traffic flowing to GPU-based and Inferentia-based node pools.
 We created an Application Load Balancer using the AWS Load Balancer Controller to distribute incoming requests among the different pods.
 It controls the traffic routing in the ingress by adding an ingress.kubernetes.io/actions.weighted-routing annotation.
 You can adjust the weight in the example below to meet your needs.
-Note, `inf-svc` and `gpu-svc` denotes the k8s services that masks the Inferentia and GPU k8s pods.
+Note, `inf-svc` and `gpu-svc` denotes the k8s services that masks the Inferentia and GPU k8s pods (Step 4).
 ```json
     alb.ingress.kubernetes.io/actions.forward-multiple-tg: >
       {